NeurocontrolLab/mammoth/public/Instruction.md

 ## Helpers
 ### Get probe

-This helper, aiming to get certain probe information, can be extended to a series of scripts, with `get_probe_bohr_utah96.py` as an example.
+This `get_probe.py` aims to read probe information from a .cmp file.

 Note: The probes used in different subjects are different, so that defining special get_probe_*.py would be more useful.